-Autumn brings us cooler but sunny days alternating with gray and rainy ones that transform Doñana without taking off its beauty but only change the background of a nice scenery.
+November brings us cooler but sunny days, alternating with gray and rainy ones, that transform Doñana without taking off its beauty but only changing the background of a nice scenery.
 El Rocío Marshes, which have been flooded by the first rains, attract many birds like flamingos, spoonbills, storks, herons, geese and many species of ducks and waders.
 Marsh mares, red deer and the white silhouette of the El Rocío Church complete a beautiful set that will surely be immortalized in your camera.

 Black redstarts already abound across rooftops and balconies in the village.
 The just arrived chiffchaffs and bluethroats share the reed beds bordering the marshes with our resident zitting cistcicolas and cetti’s warblers.
 Purple gallinules, glossy ibis and coots also return to the shallow waters of the Mother of the Marshes, as this piece of marshland is known by locals.